ajwillia/mu/README.rst

 **This project works with Python 3 and the Qt UI library.**

-This fork is basically a hack providing some extra features targeted at the ESP8266 running MicroPython.
-In particular control characters are supported in the REPL including ctrl-V (paste).
-It has been tested only under Linux.
+This fork is to add functionality to the FileSystem panes and some minor bug fixes.
+Double-click on a directory to navigate into the directory.
+Double-click on a file in the local "Files in your Computer" to open the file in the editor.
+When you flash, perform a soft-reboot so the flash changes are made.

 Installation
 ------------